Orange County Dog Bite Lawyers

 - Individuals who were attacked by a police or military dog performing official duties within the agency’s guidelines.

-If you’re unsure whether you’re eligible to pursue a claim, fill out our “Do I have A Case?” form.
+If you’re unsure of whether you’re eligible to pursue a claim, fill out our “Do I Have A Case?” form.
 Our Orange County dog bite attorneys will evaluate your situation and let you know if you have a viable case.

 What If I Was Partially Responsible For The Dog Bite Incident, Such As By Teasing Or Provoking The Dog?

-If you were partially at fault in a dog bite incident, you may still seek compensation.
-Comparative negligence laws allow a plaintiff (the injured party) to recover damages even if they share some responsibility.
+If you were partially at fault in a dog bite incident, you may still be able to seek compensation.
+Comparative negligence laws allow a plaintiff (the injured party) to seek damages even if they share some responsibility.
 However, your damages are reduced by the percentage of fault attributed to you.
 For instance, if you are found to be 22% responsible for the incident, you can still pursue compensation for the remaining 78%.

-If you believe you may share some responsibility, it’s wise to consult with the best Orange County dog bite lawyers.
-They can explain how comparative negligence may affect your case.
-They will work tirelessly to reduce your liability and secure maximum compensation for you.
+If you believe you may share some responsibility, it’s wise to consult with our Orange County dog bite lawyers.
+We can explain how comparative negligence may impact your case and handle communications with the other party on your behalf when determining shared fault.

 How Long Does A Typical Dog Bite Claim Take To Resolve?

-Contact The Dog Bite Lawyers Orange County Relies On For Justice
+Contact Our Experienced Dog Bite Lawyers In Orange County

 A dog bite is more than just an injury; it can leave victims with lasting physical and emotional scars.
-Our Orange County dog bite lawyers understand the impact these accidents have on victims and their families, and we are here to help you seek justice.
+Our Orange County dog bite lawyers understand the impact these accidents may have on some victims and their families.
+We are dedicated to helping you seek compensation for your injuries and other losses.

-Our law firm handles a wide range of cases, including car accidents, rideshare collisions involving Uber and Lyft, semi-truck crashes, motorcycle incidents, truck collisions, bus incidents, and DUI accidents.
+Our law firm handles a wide range of cases.
+Though many of them are managed by our car accident lawyers, we also help clients injured in rideshare collisions involving Uber and Lyft, semi-truck crashes, motorcycle incidents, truck collisions, bus incidents, and DUI accidents.
 We also take personal injury claims involving construction work, mesothelioma cases, brain injuries, pedestrian accidents, bike crashes, hit-and-run cases, and slip-and-fall incidents.